dev-presenter/English-presentations/week-01/jayun-hoisting-in-javascript.md

 # Hoisting in JavaScript

 > In JavaScript, hoisting allows you to use functions and variables **before they’re declared**.
+Just like a ninja silently and swiftly moves through the shadows, **JavaScript hoists declarations to the top of their scope** without making a sound. 🥷🏻 Let's find out the real meaning hidden in this sentence.

-## What is hoisting?
+## 1. What is hoisting?

-Take a look at the code below and guess what happens when it runs:
+- Take a look at the code below and guess what happens when it runs:

 ```tsx
 console.log(foo);